PAUL CARLSON'S WRITING

 Included here are descriptions of my three science fiction novels, plus links to a growing list of published short stories.
 They are presented for your enjoyment.
 Some are freely available to read, some for download from Smashwords, while others can be found in print magazines and anthologies.

-Analog magazine, the genre's oldest and largest periodical.
+I have four robot-trucker stories in Analog magazine, the genre's oldest and largest periodical.

 They are "Shotgun Seat," "Rule Book," "Crooks," and "Silent Mode."
 Hopefully with several more to follow, in Analog and elsewhere.